bombasticSlacks/Line/Game/Home.md

 ---
 ### The Show
-Play should begin with the start of the show, one player should declare that they are on stage, that player is [Acting](#Acting), then another player should say "Lights up on:" with a description of the initial scene.
+The game should begin with the start of the show, one player should declare that they are on stage, that player is [Acting](#Acting), everyone else will start doing [Tech](#Tech).

+Someone on [Tech](#Tech) should say "Lights up on:" with a description of the initial scene.
 The show should continue until the players find a way to end it.

 ---
 ### Actions
 While the show is going on, those [Acting](#Acting) and doing [Tech](#Tech) can perform actions using dice.
-Each role has it's own list of actions.
+Each role has its own list of actions.
 Whenever you are doing an action,
-* roll 1d6
+* Roll 1d6
-* add 1 if the action is related to your [Preferred Job](#Preferred%20Job)
+* Add 1 if the action is related to your [Preferred Job](#Preferred%20Job).
-* add 1 if the action can be tied back to your experience with your [Last Production](#Last%20Production)
+* Add 1 if the action can be tied back to your experience with your [Last Production](#Last%20Production).
-* subtract 1 if the action can be tied back to your experience with your [Most Embarrassing Stage Moment](#Most%20Embarrassing%20Stage%20Moment)
+* Subtract 1 if the action can be tied back to your experience with your [Most Embarrassing Stage Moment](#Most%20Embarrassing%20Stage%20Moment).

 The total is your Action Value (AV)